 Naturally the views, and the beaches, are a prime attraction for residents and visitors.
 La Jolla has a number of beaches, some of the most picturesque on the Southern California coast, each of which seems to have its own personality and devotees.
 From the north heading south one can visit Torrey Pines State Beach, Black’s Beach (famous for years as a clothing-optional tolerant beach), Scripps, La Jolla Shores, La Jolla Beach and Tennis, La Jolla Cove, Children’s Pool Beach, Windansea, and Bird Rock.

 Housing can be as equally dramatic as the views.
 A good number of the more expensive La Jolla properties are gated, and there are a number of gated communities and exclusive neighborhoods along the coastline, in the flatlands, on Mt.
-Soledad and near the country club.
-Well-known neighborhoods include La Jolla Farms, La Jolla Shores, the Muirlands, the Beach-Barber Tract, Windansea, Bird Rock, Upper and Lower Hermosa, and the Country Club area.
+Soledad, and near the La Jolla Country Club.
+Well-known neighborhoods include La Jolla Farms, La Jolla Shores, the Muirlands, the Beach-Barber Tract, Windansea, Bird Rock, Upper and Lower Hermosa, La Jolla Village, and the Country Club area.

 La Jolla is located only a few miles from downtown San Diego, but a world apart.
 While the distance is relatively short, giving residents easy access to the sights, sounds, and amenities of downtown, there are only a few roads leading out of La Jolla, so travel times in and out can get lengthy during rush hour periods and in the summer.

 If your wish is a ocean-view home in a coastal community with a Mediterranean feel near the city, a year-round temperate climate (but fog and a marine layer are not unusual), an upscale shopping and dining area, and you have a significant housing budget, La Jolla may just be your jewel.
 But be prepared to pay the price – you will be hard pressed to find a detached single-family home for less than $1 million but pricing is better if you are open to a townhome or condo.